 As a coach, I love to support and learn from observing how other people have their own experience in sport, while giving them the foundational skills to find that experience and the opportunity to touch on their potential.
-It’s the same kind of philosophy I have in parenting.

 In running and most of sport, the moments of truth come when we ask ourselves to go faster, longer, acquire a new skill and move out of comfort.
 I can’t make anyone do any of these things.
 I can provide the knowledge around skills and can choose the environment that supports them, and then I stand and watch the magic happen.